filegarden/mail/README.md

 ## Configuration

+All configuration described below is mandatory.

+### Docker Compose File

 Create a file named `compose.override.yaml` in your own copy of this repository, and paste the following into it:

 ```yaml